 Look, then, at the reproof; as though the Lord should say, See how unwise you are.
-We cannot do better than take Moses' expostulation; "They have corrupted themselves, their spot is not the spot of his children;" the spot there signifies a mark; the mark of the saints is faith in Christ; but these people had apostatized from the truth, and therefore their faith was not the faith of his children.
-"Do you thus requite the Lord, O foolish people and unwise? is not he your father that has bought you? has he not made you, and established you?"
-He bought them from Egypt at the expense of his providence and his power; but their being thus bought, and his own people bought at the expense of a Savior's blood, these two redemptions are very different.
-The one was an external buying and did not alter the character of the person bought; the other is a vital buying, that alters the character of the person bought; for the person bought by the Savior's blood shall ere long feel the life giving power of that blood by faith.
+We cannot do better than take Moses' expostulation: "They have corrupted themselves, their spot is not the spot of his children;" the spot there signifies a mark; the mark of the saints is faith in Christ; but these people had apostatized from the truth, and therefore their faith was not the faith of his children.
+"Do ye thus requite the Lord, O foolish people and unwise? is not he thy father that hath bought thee? hath he not made thee, and established thee?"
+He bought them from Egypt at the expense of his providence and his power; but their being thus bought, and his own people bought at the expense of a Saviour's blood-these two redemptions are very different.
+The one was an external buying and did not alter the character of the person bought; the other is a vital buying, that alters the character of the person bought; for the person bought by the Saviour's blood shall ere long feel the lifegiving power of that blood by faith.
 What do we say to this matter?
 Can we drink of the rivers of error?
 Can we drink of the Babylonian river, the mystery of Babylon, the waters the serpent casts out of his mouth?
 Ah, my hearer, the text has made me pray to God for grace and for wisdom to rightly guide me.
 There is only one way to be right; there are so many ways to be wrong, but only one way to be right.
-And what does it matter what we suffer, if we are delivered from all delusion, and brought to drink of the river of the water of life, and that only; brought to hope in God and God only; brought to receive the new covenant, ordered in all things and sure, and to stand out for it; and to have done with Egypt, that is, the spirit of enmity against God, to have done with it forever; to have done with the river of Assyria, to have done with it forever; and to abide in the truth, and stand fast in the liberty where with Christ has made us free.
+And what signifies it what we suffer, if we are delivered from all delusion, and brought to drink of the river of the water of life, and that only; brought to hope in God and God only; brought to receive the new covenant, ordered in all things and sure, and to stand out for it; and to have done with Egypt-that is, the spirit of enmity against God, to have done with it for ever; to have done with the river of Assyria, to have done with it for ever; and to abide in the truth, and stand fast in the liberty wherewith Christ has made us free.

 May we not, then, well take heed what we hear, and how we hear, and so beware of false prophets, who so sanctimoniously bring in their feasible delusions.
 These false prophets are raised up by the providence (though not by the grace) of God, and do, even unknown to themselves, bring in destructive heresies, denying the Lord that providentially bought them.
-These are not bought from sin and error by the blood of the Lamb; if so, they would dwell at Zion, where that river is which can never run dry, and would be in undying and in inseparable love with that truth which said that they that trust in the Lord shall be as Mount Zion, which cannot be removed, but abides forever.
+These are not bought from sin and error by the blood of the Lamb; if so, they would dwell at Zion, where that river is which can never run dry, and would be in undying and in inseparable love with that truth which saith that they that trust in the Lord shall be as Mount Zion, which cannot be removed, but abideth for ever.